About

 She is the founder of BusyMozart, an international educational project bringing together participants from more than 36 countries and integrating methods of sports psychology into musical training.

-As a pedagogue, Ekaterina prepares students for admission to leading conservatoires, placing particular emphasis on artistic independence, creativity, and performance confidence.
+As a teacher, Ekaterina prepares students for admission to leading conservatoires, with a particular emphasis on artistic independence, creativity, and performance confidence.

-In 2025, at the 20th anniversary of the Stellenbosch Chamber Music Festival (South Africa), she donated a bassoon to a young local student in cooperation with the festival’s director, Nina Schumann, reflecting her commitment to education and support for young musicians.
+In 2025, at the 20th anniversary of the Stellenbosch Chamber Music Festival (South Africa), she donated a bassoon to a young local student in cooperation with the festival’s director, Nina Schumann.

 Current activity